cassiocappellari/cassiocappellari/README.md

-### 👨‍🚀 Hello world, I'm Cássio Cappellari!
+## 👨‍🚀 Hello world, I'm Cássio Cappellari!

 ---

-## Fullstack engineer passionate about create great solutions in the form of impactful products to solve problems around finance, health and education.
+Fullstack engineer passionate about create great solutions in the form of impactful products to solve problems around finance, health and education.

----
+## 🤖 Programming Languages

+- Python
+- Javascript

+## 🚀 Frameworks

+- Node.js
+- React.js
+- React Native

 <!--
 **cassiocappellari/cassiocappellari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.